-Eventually we were able to catch a ship bound for England.
-Even though we travelled second class or was it steerage, we made the most of our teenage naivety and had full run of the ship.
+Even though we travelled second class or was it steerage, (Don Grant says "we enjoyed the freedom of the Tourist deck") we made the most of our teenage naivety and had full run of the ship.
 The smell of paint and oil, the feel of the deck quoits that were made of rope, the sensation of swimming in the small swimming pool like some spud in a saucepan, the feeling of relaxation as you reclined on one of the not too uncomfortable deck chairs that were available, the memory of the meals where you had, to my eyes, a huge menu to choose from, and the indulgence of eating whatever you wished, all these remain with me still.
+Don grant says the meals were "splendid - the boys eating like horses!"